ToughTechs151/robot-template/Docs/VSCode.md

 # Preparing your VSCode environment for use with the Robot Template

+## Prepare Working Environment

+### Install WPILib on your system

+The WPILib installation images can be downloaded from [Github](https://github.com/wpilibsuite/allwpilib/releases).
+It is very important that everyone working on a particular robot is using the same version.
+Usually that will be the latest version, but it may not be.
+It possible to have more than one version of WPILib installed on the same system if they are from different years, but only one version can be installed for each year.
+Generally versions within a year a compatible, but be careful as this is not guaranteed.
+You can install a later version from the same year the same way as the original was installed.
+The installer will see the previous version and upgrade it.

+After WPILib is installed you will need to install a version of GIT for your platform.
+The distribution for Windows is available at [Git for Windows](https://gitforwindows.org/). installing Git on MacOS is a little more involved.
+One way is to install [Xcode from the App Store](https://apps.apple.com/gb/app/xcode/id497799835?mt=12).
+Another option is to install the [Github for Desktop App](https://desktop.github.com/).

 ## Install extensions

 ### How to install extensions in VSCode